PrEP Quick Guide

 Is it safe to take PrEP during pregnancy?

 Yes.
-Observational data involving cisgender women on TDF/FTC have demonstrated a favorable safety profile, and no clinically significant maternal or fetal adverse outcomes have been noted.
-TAF/FTC is not currently recommended as PrEP for cisgender women (although data suggests it is generally safe for use in pregnancy), and there are limited data on LA-CAB in pregnancy.
+Observational data have demonstrated a favorable safety profile for TDF/FTC, and no clinically significant maternal or fetal adverse outcomes have been noted.
+The 2021 CDC guidelines do not recommend TAF/FTC as PrEP for receptive vaginal exposures due to limited efficacy data (however, other guidelines/practice recommendations state the medication can be used safely in pregnancy for other indications such as HIV and/or HBV infection).
+Trial data support the safety of LEN in pregnancy; although fewer data are available for LA-CAB, information to date suggests it can also be safely used in pregnancy.
 Providers are encouraged to submit case information to the Antiretroviral Pregnancy Registry, a voluntary, observational study evaluating outcomes of pregnancy exposures involving antiretroviral products (no patient identifiers are collected).

 Is it safe to take PrEP while breastfeeding?

 Yes.
-Although data are limited, studies involving cisgender women taking TDF/FTC as part of HIV treatment suggest limited amounts of these medications can be detected in breastmilk and breastfed infants; this is not expected to result in any adverse effects to a breastfed infant.
-TAF/FTC is not currently recommended as PrEP for cisgender women, and data are limited regarding LA-CAB and breastfeeding.
-Additional information available via the NIH LactMed® database.
+Studies involving lactating women taking TDF/FTC as part of HIV treatment suggest limited amounts of these medications can be detected in breastmilk and breastfed infants; this is not expected to result in any adverse effects to a breastfed infant.
+Tenofovir alafenamide (TAF) results in lower milk levels and infant exposures than TDF.
+LEN can be detected at very low levels in breastfed infants.
+Data are more limited for LA-CAB; however, no significant adverse effects are expected for breastfed infants.
+Additional information is available via the NIH LactMed® database.

 Does the risk of HIV acquisition differ for people who are pregnant?

 Susceptibility to HIV is greater during the periconception, antepartum, and postpartum periods.
-However, if taken as prescribed, daily oral TDF/FTC is anticipated to be an effective HIV prevention option for pregnant persons.
+However, if taken as prescribed, oral PrEP, as well as LA-CAB and LEN, are all anticipated to be effective HIV prevention options in pregnancy.

-Are there different monitoring recommendations for pregnant or breastfeeding people on PrEP?
+Are there different monitoring recommendations for pregnant or breastfeeding women on PrEP?

-In general, no. Pregnant people taking oral PrEP should be tested for HIV every three months, or at least once per trimester.
-More frequent HIV testing during pregnancy/breastfeeding could be considered on an individual basis.
-For questions regarding testing of infants born to persons taking PrEP, consider reaching out to a local PrEP expert or contacting the NCCC PrEPline or NCCC Perinatal HIV Hotline (24/7).
+In general, no. Pregnant women taking oral PrEP should be tested for HIV every three months, or at least once per trimester.
+People on LA-CAB generally undergo HIV testing every two months, and people on LEN generally undergo HIV testing at least every six months.
+Additional HIV testing during pregnancy/breastfeeding could be considered on an individual basis.
+For questions regarding the care of infants born to persons taking PrEP, consider reaching out to a local PrEP expert or contacting the NCCC’s PrEPline or Perinatal HIV Hotline (24/7).

-How frequently should pregnancy testing be offered for people on PrEP who may become pregnant?
+How frequently should pregnancy screening be offered for people on PrEP who may become pregnant?

-Testing is generally recommended at baseline for persons of pregnancy potential, to guide additional information sharing and counseling at the time of PrEP initiation.
-Repeat pregnancy testing may be considered at PrEP follow-up visits, and should be tailored to an individual’s circumstances (testing may be particularly important for people on LA-CAB, given less data and experience with use of this medication in pregnancy).
+Screening is generally recommended at baseline PrEP evaluation for women who may be (or may become) pregnant, to guide additional information sharing and counseling at the time of PrEP initiation.
+Repeat pregnancy screening may be considered at PrEP follow-up visits, and should be tailored to an individual’s circumstances (for example, periodic assessment may be helpful for people on LA-CAB, given generally less data and experience with this medication in pregnancy).

 Considerations for Specific Populations/Scenarios